In This Section

 Mobile apps only

 Location enabled status

 Use a named user to address all devices for a user through a single identifier.
 A named user typically maps to a customer identifier in your internal systems, or provides a human-readable way to address your device.
-Named users are set within the app.
+Named users are set via the SDK or the API.

 See the full documentation for Named Users.